 A 1945 Time magazine article about her end-of-year honors characterizes her as a “lazy worker who never does anything more than is asked of her.”
 Nice, eh?
 Think that the author could do what she did carrying nearly 130 pounds?
 A slightly more complimentary article about her achievements appears in the December, 1945 New York Times (registration and possibly payment required; Times subscribers can read for free).

-According to multiple websites, Busher is listed as #40 on The Blood-Horse’s top 100 racehorses of the twentieth century, and after learning her story, it’s easy to understand why.
+Busher is listed as #40 on The Blood-Horse’s top 100 racehorses of the 20th century, and after learning her story, it’s easy to understand why.
 To provide some context, Ruffian is #25, the undefeated Personal Ensign #48, and Go For Wand #72.
-We know their names so well, and each of their eponymous races is a Grade I, while Busher’s is ungraded, and she feels like an unknown.
+We know their names so well, and each of their eponymous races is a Grade I, while Busher’s is ungraded, and her name much less well known.
 Maybe it’s because she was a star a relatively long time ago, or because her offspring didn’t amount to much, or because so many of her triumphs took place outside of New York State…but as far as I can tell, this is the only place that has seen fit to name a race for her, not California, and not Illinois, where she toyed with her competitors.
 Though inducted into the Hall of Fame in 1964, she is mostly a ghost of racing’s past, and certainly seems worthy of more recognition than she gets.

 “Foible-less Filly.”
 Time Magazine.
 24 Sept.
 1945.
 Time.com.
 23 Feb.
 2008.